 - Ingress

-• ☐ Secrets NOT stored in Git
+- ☐ Secrets not stored in Git or container images

-• ☐ Encryption at rest enabled
+- ☐ Encryption at rest enabled for etcd secrets

-• ☐ External secret manager used
+- ☐ External secret manager or KMS integration in use

-• ☐ All images scanned before deploy
+- ☐ Images scanned before deploy (CVE policy enforced)

 trivy image my-app:latest